How Brian Clough saved two poor Sunderland brothers from Southwick in the 80s

 They were fed and watered by the family and sent back up to Sunderland with clothes, Nottingham Forest training gear and money for their mother.

-Much to Craig’s dismay, the presents gifted to him by the Clough family were sold by his father – who is no longer alive – upon his return to Sunderland.
+Much to Craig’s dismay, the presents gifted to him by the Clough family were sold by his father – who is no longer alive – upon his return to Wearside.

 “I never felt safe in my house,” Craig adds, a flicker of regret lingering across his face.
 “But sometimes my dad could be brilliant and beautiful.